mspncp/gosu-wiki/To Do.md

   * Look at OpenAL for NDK apps

 ## Gosu CI/Usability
+  * Explain how to compile Ruby/Gosu in CONTRIBUTING.md
   * Add Gosu & Ruby.app logos to github READMEs
   * More front page content
     * Make a three-col layout: (Ruby / C++ / more?)